To fund your EasyEquities USD account, you need US Dollars - plain and simple.

 If you prefer to make the payment from your own bank account and don't mind paying more, then you can fund your EasyEquities USD account by SWIFT Payment.
-This is a quick international payment offered by most South African banks.
+This is an international payment offered by most South African banks.
 Most offer it through their respective online banking platforms.
 You can login and provide your bank with:

 - Our EasyEquities Citibank USD account details - you can find these details on the Deposit page of your EasyEquities USD account